The Mission of the WLDC

 We are inside the library (Learning Resource Center, building 1100), near the front lobby, to the right.
 You can find the library right in the center of the campus, behind the theater and the walk-through sculpture garden.

-When to find us there
+When to find us in

 The WLDC is open on days classes are in session.
 For fall 2018, we are open Mon.-Thurs.
 8:30 am to 6:00 pm and Fridays 8:30 to 5:00 pm.
 During winter and spring holidays when the campus is closed, the WLDC is also closed.